lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 The main distinction between the methods above is the coordinate frame they operate with.

 Except for :py:meth:`offset_xy <lsst.ts.observatory.control.BaseTCS.offset_xy>` the resulting image offset will heavily depend on the position on the sky and the rotator configuration.
-Therefore, when trying to position a start in a particular place of the FoV, it is highly recommended to use this method.
+Therefore, when trying to position a target in a particular place of the FoV, it is highly recommended to use this method.

 The :py:meth:`offset_xy <lsst.ts.observatory.control.BaseTCS.offset_xy>` method is designed to perform offset in image coordinates.
 For instance;